jstrebeck/B2-Alerting/README.md

 The output can then be sent to a notification service like SNS or SES

 - Add a destination and be sure to set the condition to "On success"

+Note: You will only be alerted if your latest file is older than 24 hours.